reillyrocks/myu-fileserver/README.md

 `fastapi` app.
 High performance is not important for me...
 I genuinely like the framework.
 It is intuitive, very pythonic, and its integration with pydantic and other services (like `openapi` code gen (swagger)) are big sells. `Flask` has become messy imo.
-Too many ways to do one thing, a reason why `go` is cool too.
+Too many ways to do one thing, a reason why `go` is cool to me.

 ### docker container 3 (dc3): db
+Honestly.
+I do not know if I need a db.
+I think a file system set up is sufficient.
-I like `sql`.... but for a personal project `noSQL` stuff is simple, fast and preferred.
+I like `sql`.... but for this project `noSQL` would be preferred.
-Since it is a different container I could change it some day if I am going to scale up.

-I am not sure what I will use**, but something simple like `MongoDB` for what will be only like 3 tables.
-Honestly the filesystem, or dicts might be good enough. :shrug:

 # Running
 create creds files: `.htpasswd`